Black Hills National Forest

 • Water-ski Pactola or Sheridan Reservoirs or troll Deerfield, Horsethief or Bismarck Lakes.
 Check regulations for motorized and non-motorized areas and rules.

-• Kayak and canoe enthusiasts have a range of places to paddle and anglers can ice fish in winter, drift the ponds and reservoirs for pike, perch and crappies, or fly fish for trout in high-country streams.
+• Anglers can ice fish in winter, drift the ponds and reservoirs for pike, perch and crappies, or fly fish for trout in high-country streams.

 Take To The Trails